 Mesothelioma typically develops after exposure to asbestos fibres and dust, which are inhaled or swallowed.
 There are four types of asbestos mesothelioma: pleural - involving the lungs, peritoneal - involving the stomach and abdomen, pericardial - involving the heart, and testicular.
 Pleural mesothelioma and peritoneal mesothelioma are the most common types, comprising approximately 90% of all cases.

 Groups at a higher risk of developing mesothelioma include anyone who has worked with asbestos, particularly in jobs such as asbestos mining and manufacturing, and those in the construction, power and shipbuilding industries, as well as their close family or household members who may suffer from secondary exposure.

 Causes of asbestos mesothelioma

 Mesothelioma is caused by breathing or swallowing toxic asbestos in the form of either dust or fibres and most often starts in the outer membrane of the lungs known as the pleura.
 Because asbestos fibres and dust can also be swallowed, mesothelioma can also occur in the lining of the abdominal cavity, known as the peritoneum.
-Less commonly, mesothelioma may affect the heart, known as pericardial mesothelioma, or reproductive organs, known as testicular mesothelioma.
+Less commonly, asbestos mesothelioma may affect the heart, known as pericardial mesothelioma, or reproductive organs, known as testicular mesothelioma.

 If you have been diagnosed with mesothelioma, asbestosis or other asbestos related disease, contact Maurice Blackburn to talk about how we can help with your personal injury claim.